 How To Make Sous Vide London Broil

-Salt the London broil on each side (1 teaspoon per side) and let it sit for about 30 to 90 minutes at room temperature.
+- Season each side of the London broil with 1 teaspoon of salt.
+Allow it to rest for 30 to 90 minutes at room temperature.

-- Combine the beef and the sauce in a resealable or vacuum seal bag.
+- Place the steak and sauce in a resealable or vacuum bag.

-- Use the "wet" function on the vacuum sealer to seal the bag, or use the water displacement method (above) if using a zip lock bag, to remove all the air.
+- Use the “Wet” function of the vacuum sealer to seal the bag.
+Or use the water displacement method to remove air if a zip lock bag is in use.

-- Place the bag in the heated water bath and cook for 7 hours (add one hour if cooking from frozen).
+- Place the bag in the heated water bath and cook for 7 hours.*

-- Remove the bag and place it in an ice bath for 10 minutes.
+- Remove the bag from the water bath and place it in an ice bath for 10 minutes.

-- Remove the beef from the bag and pat dry.
+- Remove the steak from the bag and wipe it dry with a paper towel.
 Pour the drippings from the bag into a small saucepan.

 - Sugar: 6g